In support of Sustainable Development Goal 11 to make cities inclusive, safe, resilient and sustainable.

 By working closely with our contractors, we have significantly increased the amount of training within our workforce; since 2016, more than 850 apprentices have worked across our sites and offices, whilst over 1,200 additional people have undertaken other types of formal training.
 We were pleased to be able to recognise some of the great work which is being achieved in this area at the Berkeley Apprenticeship Awards.

-In 2017, Berkeley supported a total of 33,000 jobs.
+Berkeley supported a total of 33,000 jobs in 2017 directly and through its supply chain.
 Attracting, developing and retaining a talented and diverse workforce which operates in a safe, healthy and supportive working environment, is imperative to our business.
 We pay all staff at least the Living Wage Foundation's Living Wage and aim to provide the right environment and support to enable them to fulfil their potential.

 Addressing modern slavery